bigb0x/CVEs/Inout-Homestay-2-2-sqli.md

 # Description
 <br>

 Inout Homestay is a rental portal application, it suffers from two blind SQL injection.
-Both "guests" and "address" POST parameters are vulnerable.
-This will allow remote non-authenticated attackers not only to break the SQL syntax, but it is also possible to utilise a UNION SELECT query to reflect sensitive information such as the current database version, database users and collect system info.
+Both POST parameters "guests" and "address" are vulnerable. exploiting this vulnerablity will allow remote non-authenticated attackers not only to break the SQL syntax, but it is also possible to utilise a UNION SELECT query to reflect sensitive information such as the current database version, database users and collect system info.
 This could result in full information disclosure.
 <br>

-## Vulnerable Parameter: guests (POST)
+## Vulnerable Parameters: guests and address (POST)

 <br>